 1. The Tacoma Station Area Plan is hereby adopted as an ancillary document to the Comprehensive Plan and will be implemented through these policies and associated Tacoma Station Area Overlay in the zoning code.

-2. The Tacoma Station Area Overlay boundary will include those lands indicated on Map 7.
+2. The Tacoma Station Area Overlay boundary includes those lands shown on Map 7.